rapid7/metasploit-framework/documentation/modules/auxiliary/gather/chrome_debugger.md

 2. Execute `auxiliary/gather/chrome_debugger`
 3. Execute `set RHOST $REMOTE_ADDRESS`
 4. Execute `set RPORT 9222`
-5. Execute either `set FilePath $FILE_PATH_ON_REMOTE` or `set Url $URL_FROM_REMOTE`
+5. Execute either `set FILEPATH $FILE_PATH_ON_REMOTE` or `set URL $URL_FROM_REMOTE`
 6. Execute `run`

 ## Options

-* FilePath - The file path on the remote you wish to retrieve
+* FILEPATH - The file path on the remote you wish to retrieve
-* Url - A URL you wish to fetch the contents of from the remote machine
+* URL - A URL you wish to fetch the contents of from the remote machine

 **Note:** One or the other must be set!